 First, you should communicate with your insurer that you’ll be working from home.

-If you’re performing service-based work, home contents insurance may cover some items (like a desktop computer or laptop), but you’ll definitely need to explore other types of coverage if your customers are visiting you at your home or if you have any staff working for you.
+If you’re performing clerical or office work, home contents insurance may cover some items like a desktop computer or laptop (Admiral covers office equipment only, for example).
+Check your policy carefully to make sure you have the cover you need if your customers are visiting you at your home or if you have any staff working for you – you may need additional cover.

 While the types of insurance you need to take out vary, you’ll most likely need to be looking at the following: